Undergraduate Course: Design & Screen Cultures 2: Visual Narratives (DESI08056)

 On completion of this course, the student will be able to:

-- RESEARCH: Use a variety of appropriate research approaches to show an understanding of visual images, artefacts, built environments and texts.
+- Use a variety of appropriate research approaches to show an understanding and awareness of the subject area of visual narratives.

 |Graduate Attributes and Skills